IlexisTheMadcat/LexisPosingSystem/README.md

 ![image](https://github.com/user-attachments/assets/dae6f163-648f-46dd-ba29-e3231594a84c)
 1) Right eye XY rotation.
 2) Left eye XY rotation.
-- Z is not included because eyes don't normally rotate.
+- Z is not included because eyes don't normally twist.
 ## Rotation Gadgets
 The rotation gadgets appear when you select Show All Gadgets in the settings menu or when you select a joint to rotate in the menu. \
 ![image](https://github.com/user-attachments/assets/f7f6789e-ec58-49f4-8418-800e061216ea) \